jlgerber/cpp_happy_fun_time/session_04/session4.md

  - Person.h
  - Person.cpp

- Lets start with the header file (Person.h).
+ Let's start with the header file (Person.h).
 The first thing we need to do is add what is called a guard.
 A guard is a preprocess instruction which prevents the header file from being included multiple times into the same compilation unit during compilation.

  TD;LR.
 When you compile your code, the first step your compiler takes is to expand all of the preprocessor commands.
 All of the #include directives in each of the cpp files gets replaced by the text from the files they refer to.
 A compilation unit is basically a cpp file with all of its #includes replaced by their values, along with all of the rest of the preprocessor junk.
 This expansion is recursive, as the header files you include may well have includes of their own.
 The guards exist to prevent the preprocessor from copying the same code in multiple times.